 Let’s try something simple:

 The Internet believes that solving this little task makes you a genius.
+I’m pretty sure I know how we all feel about all these people bragging about their “maths skills”.
 I’m using it to illustrate that Tasker will obey mathematical rules when writing your calculations.
 To get an 8 you have to do this instead:

 Ceil, floor, nextup… making the integers great again!

 The weather forecast in my Weather Notification Project comes as a floating-point number (number with a decimal space).
 This level of precision is not that important.
 I doubt I would feel the difference between 15°C and 15.87633°C. Here is how to get rid of the decimal quickly:

 Variable Set %floor: floor(%temp) Variable Set %ceil: ceil(%temp) Variable Set %nextup: nextup(%temp)

 As you can see that was quick and painless.

 - floor() does the opposite

 - nextup() gets rid of the long decimal number

 But this is a single operation only.
 What if I have an entire array of data to process?
 Regardless of the calculation, you want to apply – you can do it with a FOR loop: